Public liability insurance

 What does public liability insurance cover?

-Exactly what’s covered by public liability insurance can differ from provider to provider, but most policies cover:
+Exactly what’s covered differs from provider to provider, but most policies cover:

 Compensation payouts you could be ordered to pay if your business is found to have hurt a member of the public or damaged their property.